-- Why its better to use our service than any other --

 Amber does everything, blades, shears, shipping, clipper repair, 5-N-1 refurbishing, ect.
 Worked here for years and learned the business from the ground up.

 She makes phone calls and is big on customer service.
 She actually manages the business now where Jeff can take a break now and then.
 She has a Masters Degree, and is a clinical psychologist, and does that part time for veterans.
 She was also in the US Coast Guard for some time.
+She is our daughter, and worked in the sharpening center and grooming shop over ten years.
+She knows everything about this business.

 Today she is the best blade sharpener I've ever trained, I'd put her up against anyone in this business.
 She can sit with a Shop Machine on each side of her and put out 60 to 80 blades an hour.
 She runs the refurbishing machine for 5-N-1 blades, and adjusts everything to ship.
 She works everyday after school, and then goes home and studies.